Werewolf by Night (TV special): Future

 In September 2022, Gay said that Werewolf by Night would begin to explore a variety of monsters that have existed in the MCU for centuries, such as artwork featured in the special.
 Furthermore, he stated that the idea was to have such monsters appear in future projects.
 Gay also explained the special's ending intentionally left Russell and Bloodstone "totally changed" and in "a space that they did not expect to find themselves in", and felt it was the beginning for their characters but was uncertain if they would return.
 Feige said the special would introduce a part of the MCU that would become "quite important" to its future.
+In October 2023, while clarifying there were no immediate plans for further projects, Giacchino stated he had "crazy and nuts" ideas for additional stories with these characters.